 - Focus point A Public access and engagement. - Focus point B Legal and other obligations. - Focus point C Survey, monitoring and review.

 8.1 Focus point A - Public access and amenity value

-To maintain the public access across the site for enjoyment, recreation and educational.
+To maintain the public access across the site for enjoyment and recreation.

 Table 12 presents the management measures, supported by the rationale detailed in the sections below.